kant/android-mvp/README.md

 you have to pass the [event name](mvp/src/main/java/com/moovel/mvp/lifecycle/LifecycleEvent.java) and an item you want to do something with.

 # Dagger 2 Extension
-To simplyfy our lifes, when using dagger 2, we wrote an implementation, that simplifies presenter injections.
+To simplify our lifes, when using dagger 2, we wrote an implementation, that simplifies presenter injections.
 [Dagger Extension](mvp-dagger/)

 ## LICENSE